On Jordan-H\"older series of some locally analytic representations: Preliminaries on locally analytic representations and -modules

-\begin{dfn} We denote by $\cO_\alg$ the full subcategory of $\cO$ whose objects are $U(\frg)$-modules such that all $\lambda$ appearing in (\ref{eigenspace}) are integral, i.e., are contained in $X^\ast({\bf T})\subset \frt^\ast .$ \end{dfn} Thus $M\in \cO$ is an object of $\cO_\alg$ if the $\frt$-module structure on $M_\lambda$ lifts to an algebraic action of ${\bf T}.$ Again, $\Oa$ is an abelian noetherian, artinian category which is closed under submodules and quotients.
+Thus $M\in \cO$ is an object of $\cO_\alg$ if the $\frt_K$-module structure on every $M_\lambda$ lifts to an algebraic action of $\bT$.
+Again, $\Oa$ is an abelian noetherian, artinian category which is closed under submodules and quotients.
 The Jordan-H\"older series of a given $U(\frg)$-module lying in $\Oa$ is the same as the one considered in the category $\cO.$